| Since July 30, 1996, the Redevelopment

 using gold leaf rather than gold paint on the blade to outline

 individual letters in the word OAKLAND.
+The newly-restored marquee and blade were

 re-lit during a festive celebration on Thursday, November